cybercongress/go-cyber/docs/cyberd.md

 Bandwidth limiting mechanism is work in progress.
 Current notes on implementation are in [the docs](https://github.com/cybercongress/cyberd/blob/master/docs/bandwidth.md).

 So agents must have CYB tokens in accordance to their will of learning the knowledge graph.
-But proposed mechanics of CYB tokens work not only as spam protection but as the economic regulation mechanism to align the ability of validators to process knowledge graph and market demand for processing.
+However, proposed mechanics of CYB tokens work not only as spam protection but as the economic regulation mechanism to align the ability of validators to process knowledge graph and market demand for processing.

 ## Relevance machine